top of page

 As for the time of exposure to sugar, this refers to the total amount of time your teeth are exposed to sugary food or drinks.
 Think about the number of meals you have in day (e.g. breakfast, morning tea, lunch, afternoon tea, dinner, supper, snacking between meals) and the length of time taken to complete each meal or drink.
 Similarly to the quantity of sugar consumes, generally the less time of exposure to sugar is better for dental health.

-As a guide, have nothing with sugar in-between the main meals.
+As a guide, it is a good idea to have nothing with sugar in-between the main meals.
 Rinsing your mouth with plain water after meals is a simple thing to do which can be helpful as well.

 For extra protection, you may wish to consider some products in the market such as high-fluoride containing toothpaste, remineralisation pastes, mouthrinses and sugar-free gum.